 The building code of Australia does have some rules in place that you’re going to need to know and follow when building a deck or even replacing the decking of a current part of your home.
 Here’s what you need to know about BAL29 construction requirements for decking:

-- There needs to be non combustible or bushfire resistant timber supports where the subfloor space is unenclosed
+There needs to be non combustible or bushfire resistant timber supports where the subfloor space is unenclosed

 Each of these factors are important to think about, but the good news is that there are actually a number of great options across Australia for you to choose from.